 Visit Grand Teton National Park & More

 When vacationing at Fireside Resort, there’s never a shortage of things to do and see.
-Jackson Hole and Teton County, Wyoming offer four seasons of activities and plenty of local attractions for you to enjoy.
+Jackson Hole, Wilson and Teton County, Wyoming offer four seasons of activities and plenty of local attractions for you to enjoy.
 From visiting Grand Teton National Park and nearby Yellowstone Park to touring the Jackson Hole Elk Refuge and relaxing in Granite Hot Springs, there’s so much available for nature lovers.

 A 10-minute drive brings you to Jackson Hole Playhouse, which is known for Broadway theater entertainment and fine dining.
 Enjoy lunch or dinner at Saddle Rock Saloon served by a gun-slinging, singing waiter, and then watch an exciting show at the playhouse.

 Meet Birds of Prey at Teton Raptor Center